FACIAL HAIR AND WORLD POLITICS

 one hand and snatch it away with the other.
 Fashion sure is a fickle

-One of the main justifications for the war has been Saddams gassing
+One of the main justifications for the war was Saddams gassing

 of the Kurdish town of Halabja in 1988.
 Funny how these things become